🌲 Front Range Plant FinderPlant finder

 Carpinus caroliniana

-Hornbeam — American hornbeam (Carpinus caroliniana) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
-It matures to about 20–30 ft tall and 20–30 ft wide, and needs medium water.
+American hornbeam (Carpinus caroliniana) is a tree suited to the Colorado Front Range, rated "Conditionally Recommended" on the 2024 Front Range Tree Recommendation List.
+It matures to about 20–30 ft tall and 20–30 ft wide, slow-growing, needs medium water, and prefers full sun to partial shade to dappled sun.
 Moderate water, needs protected site.

 medium water20–30 ft tall and 20–30 ft wideDeer-resistant